meghdadFar/wordview/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 ###To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. ...
 2. ...

-###Expected behavior
+###Expected behaviour
 A clear and concise description of what you expected to happen.

 ###Screenshots